Efficient Quantum Algorithms for Nonlinear Stochastic Dynamical Systems

 There is, however, limited work in developing quantum algorithms for simulating nonlinear SDEs or the closely related Fokker-Planck equation (FPE) \cite{evans2012introduction,risken1996fokker}.
-For example, recently authors in \cite{jin2022quantum} developed a Hamiltonian simulation based quantum algorithm for solving FPE using a ``Schrodingerisation" approach which uses a novel warped phase transformation combined with Fourier spectral discretization.
-However, this framework is applicable only under the condition that the drift term is a gradient vector field and the boundary conditions are periodic.
+For example, recently authors in \cite{jin2022quantum} developed a Hamiltonian simulation based quantum algorithm for solving the FPE using a ``Schrodingerisation" approach which uses a novel warped phase transformation combined with Fourier spectral discretization.
+However, this framework is applicable only to gradient vector fields with periodic boundary conditions.
 In this paper, we develop an efficient quantum algorithm to solve FPE under more general condtions.
 Specifically, we consider a SDE driven by Brownian motion,

 where the state $X_t \in \mathbb{R}^d$ evolves according to a deterministic vector field $\mu(X_t,t) \in \mathbb{R}^d \rightarrow \mathbb{R}^d $ (also known as the drift term), and is subject to random increments proportional to a multi-dimensional Wiener process $dW_t$ with independent components \cite{evans2012introduction}.
 We assume that the diffusion matrix $\sigma(X_t, t): \mathbb{R}^{d \times l}, d \leq l$ is full rank.
-The ``solution” to this SDE, is the probability density function $\rho(x,t)$, whose evolution is governed by the FPE, an extensively studied deterministic linear PDE~\cite{risken1996fokker}.
-Although the FPE formulation is elegant and simple to state, it is well known that the methods for computing solutions to the problem suffer from a curse of dimensionality.
+The ``solution” to this SDE, is the probability density function (PDF) $\rho(x,t)$, whose evolution is governed by the FPE~\cite{risken1996fokker}.
+Although the FPE formulation is linear, and elegant and simple to state, it is well known that the methods for computing solutions to the problem suffer from a curse of dimensionality.
 The construction of classical algorithms for approximating the solution of the FPE in high dimensions has been an active area of research for the last few decades (for example see~\cite{chen2017beating,sun2014numerical,pmlr-v145-zhai22a}).